-If you have multiple SIM cards installed, you can use the Automatic SIM switching fields to configure the circumstances in which the LX40 automatically switches the SIM card being used for network connectivity.
+If you have multiple SIM cards installed, you can use the Automatic SIM switching fields to configure the circumstances in which the LX40 automatically switches the active SIM card.
 The configurable cases are:

-- Service Loss Timeout-switch SIMs if the network's data connection is lost for x minutes - If Cellular > Monitor is enabled, the Cellular Monitor ping test determines whether the end-to-end connection is lost.
-If the ping test fails, the Service Loss Timeout begins. - Roaming-switch SIMs if roaming for x minutes - Secondary network-if the router has been connected to the secondary SIM for x minutes, switch to the primary SIM.
-Use this parameter if you prefer the router to use the primary SIM whenever possible. - Scan Timeout-After a Service Loss Timeout and an attempted switch to the secondary SIM, the Scan Timeout switches the router back to the primary SIM if no connection is made during the timeout.
-Similarly, if the router does not connect to the primary cellular network after startup or reboot, the Scan Timeout triggers the router to use the secondary SIM.
+- Service Loss Timeout switch SIM cards if the network's data connection is lost for x minutes - Roaming switch SIM cards if roaming for x minutes - Secondary network if the secondary SIM has been active for x minutes, switch to the primary SIM.
+Use this parameter if you prefer the router to use the primary SIM whenever possible. - Scan Timeout At boot or after a SIM switch, if no service is regained after this timeout, the router will switch SIM cards again.